 Description: The original cmd.exe from Microsoft is an important part of Windows, but often causes problems.
 Cmd.exe is located in the C:\Windows\System32 folder.

 Known file sizes on Windows 10/8/7/XP are 302,592 bytes (25% of all occurrences), 388,608 bytes and 32 more variants.

 It is a trustworthy file from Microsoft.
 The program is not visible.
-Therefore the technical security rating is 13% dangerous, however also read the users reviews.
+Therefore the technical security rating is 15% dangerous, however you should also read the user reviews.

 Recommended: Identify cmd.exe related errors